DavidKneidinger/emma-tracker/README.md

  > **Kneidinger, D., Schaffer, A., & Maraun, D. (2025).** *EMMA-Tracker: European Mesoscale Convective System Model Assessment-Tracker.* [Journal Name], [DOI].

+ ## Improvments and suggestions
+ If you encounter any errors or have suggestions for improvment, simply contact me or open um an issue directly in github.

  ## License

  This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.